-- 11 Click Apply. - 12 If this environment is to be used for authenticating users, select the check box beside Allow users from this target environment to log in to UC Analytics. - 13 Specify the credential if the credential is to be used for authentication. - 14 Click Add.
+- 12 If this environment is to be used for authenticating users, select the check box beside Allow users from this target environment to log in to UC Analytics. - 13 Specify the credential if the credential is to be used for authentication and click Add.